SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Discussions

 Figure \ref{fig:VGT_protostars} shows the location of the protostars candidates adopted from \cite{2009ApJ...694...84I}.
-These locates span from low to the peak gas column density.
-Interestingly, the protostars locations are coincident with the misaligned vectors between the rotated VGs by [CII] and CO and the magnetic fields, or at which these gas motions are parallel to the field lines.
+These locations span from low to the peak gas column density.
+Interestingly, the protostars locations are coincident with the misaligned vectors between the rotated VGs by [CII] and CO and the B-fields, or at which these gas motions are parallel to the field lines.